Applications are now open for Craft Scotland's flagship maker learning and development programme.

 About the programme

 The programme takes a practical approach to nurturing a creative business through the early stages of development.
-Delivered through a combination of online workshops, an immersive five-day residential, one-to-one sessions, specialist advice, peer learning, work critiques and mentoring the programme draws on the experience and skills of established makers and creative industry experts who share their insights and advice.
+The programme is delivered through a combination of online workshops, an immersive five-day residential, one-to-one sessions, specialist advice, peer learning, work critiques and mentoring.
+It draws on the experience and skills of established makers and creative industry experts who share their insights and advice.

 Each participant will be matched with a mentor at the end of the programme.
 You will also be provided with resources to enhance your learning experience.
 Throughout the programme, participants will be supported by the Craft Scotland team who will steer you through the process and answer any questions you might have.

-We are looking for professional, practicing craft makers who have been in business between one and four years and are producing design-led, contemporary one-off pieces or small batch production.
+We are looking for up to ten professional, practicing makers who have been in business between one and four years.
+You will produce design-led, contemporary one-off pieces or small batch production.